Palps667/CJ-Scott-Midterm/README.md

 ## **Lord Robert Baratheon and Prince Rhaegar fighting at the Battle of the Trident 283AC**
 # The War of the Five Kings Context
 >“When you play the game of thrones, you win or you die.” - Cersei Lannister The year is 297AC.
-It has been 14 years since Robert's Rebellion.
+It has been 14 years since [Robert's Rebellion.](https://awoiaf.westeros.org/index.php/Robert%27s_Rebellion) [Jon Arryn](https://awoiaf.westeros.org/index.php/Jon_Arryn) Hand of the King and Lord of the Vale has been assassinated.
+For 14 years bar the [Greyjoy Rebellion](https://awoiaf.westeros.org/index.php/Greyjoy%27s_Rebellion)there has been peace.